site search by freefind

 "This was a special and unusual gig not least because of the location.
 The gig itself was an amazing atmosphere and electric by the time the Clash came on stage.
 This was during the ASLEF strike of 1982 which caused mayhem on the railways.
 Joe Strummer sauntered on and said "we got the train to Aylesbury from London, we support ASLEF, this one's called London Calling" After that it was non-stop brilliance from start to finish.
 A great night"

-Rik Moore, Friars fan, now in France, writing for the Friars Aylesbury website, 2009:
+Rik Moore, Friars fan, now in France

 "Two quite vivid memories to share which often run through my mind (the other is Toyah 1981):

 2. The Clash gig at Stoke Mandeville sports hall.
 A strange venue.
 About 2pm whilst having finished building up the stage/sound system with the Clash people, Dave Stopps asked me if I had a car.
-Well at the time I had a massive 12 yr old green volvo (nice!) and so I was promptly given the job of taking Strummer and Co down to the Market Square for a few drinks and a couple of hours in Aylesbury prior to the gig that evening.
+Well at the time I had a massive 12 yr old green Volvo (nice!) and so I was promptly given the job of taking Strummer and Co down to the Market Square for a few drinks and a couple of hours in Aylesbury prior to the gig that evening.
 Its still my claim

 to fame!"